ETFS Physical Precious Metal Basket

 ETPMPM is backed by physical allocated gold, silver, platinum and palladium held by JPMorgan Chase Bank, N.A. (the Custodian) in London.
 Only metal that conforms with the London Bullion Market Association’s (LBMA) rules for gold and silver Good Delivery and the London Platinum and Palladium Association’s (LPPM) rules for Good Delivery is accepted by the custodian.
 Each physical bar is segregated, individually identified and allocated which means there is no credit risk.
 Investors can choose to redeem units for the physical holdings.

-• Enables diversification away from traditional asset classes
+Diversification away from traditional asset classes.

 Each unit in ETPMPM comes with an entitlement to an amount of physical bullion.
 The entitlement to each metal is reduced daily by a management fee; 0.40% per annum for gold and 0.49% per annum for silver, platinum and palladium.

 To redeem for the physical precious metals, an investor needs to:

-Complete and send a redemption form.
+- Complete and send a redemption form.

-Open an unallocated bullion account with an authorised bullion dealer.
+- Open an unallocated bullion account with an authorised bullion dealer.